Tech Note 0004

 MTP/IP is currently supported on the operating systems and hardware platforms listed below.
 It will also run on any system which has binary compatibility with these.
 Not all MTP/IP applications are available on all platforms, so check the individual product listings for minimum system requirements.

-Windows XP SP3 or Server 2003 SP2, and all later versions, running on an x86 processor.
+Windows 7, Windows Server 2008R2, and all later versions, running on an x86 processor.

 Binaries are 32-bit x86 and are compatible with both 32-bit and 64-bit Windows systems.